 Our French doors provide a truly elegant look to any home.
 But why do we call them French doors?
 In the 1600s, this type of door style was popularised in France and adopted by Europeans across the continent.

 Today, French doors offer a timeless look and feel that can instantly transform any space.
 With so many customisation options available, it’s no wonder they are still one of the most popular door styles.

 External French Doors

 Image source: phototropic

-The purpose of French Doors has never changed since their invention – to let more light into the residence.
+The purpose of French doors has never changed since their invention – to let more light into the residence as external doors.

-Typical external French Doors have two identical and symmetric doors that normally open outwards.
-The glass panels make up most of the Door surface and the frame and muntins are reduced as much as possible.
+Typical exterior French doors have two identical and symmetric doors that normally open outwards.
+The glass panels make up most of the door surface and the frame and muntins are reduced as much as possible.

 Interior French Doors